-On Saturday, an Egyptian court sentenced three al-Jazeera English journalists to three years in a maximum security prison.
-According to the verdict issued by Hassan Farid, the judge presiding over the case, Canadian national Mohamed Fahmy, Australian Peter Greste, and Egyptian Baher Mohamed were found guilty of operating without proper press licenses, and "spreading false and harmful news" in the country.
+On Saturday, an Egyptian court sentenced three Al Jazeera journalists to three years in a maximum-security prison.
+According to the verdict issued by Hassan Farid, the judge presiding over the case, Canadian national Mohamed Fahmy, Australian Peter Greste, and Egyptian Baher Mohamed were found guilty of operating without proper press licenses and "spreading false and harmful news" in the country.

 The three journalists were originally arrested in December 2013, on alleged charges of operating without licenses and "aiding a terrorist organization."
-In June 2014, in the case's first verdict, Fahmy and Greste were each sentenced to seven years imprisonment, while Mohamed was handed down a ten-year sentence (the additional three years for being in possession of a spent bullet).
+In June 2014, Fahmy and Greste were each sentenced to seven years imprisonment, while Mohamed was handed a ten-year sentence (the additional three years for being in possession of a spent bullet).

 In July 2014, Egyptian president Abdel Fattah el-Sisi said that he "wished they [the journalists] were deported immediately after they were arrested instead of being put on trial."
 But the president insisted that Egypt's judiciary was independent and therefore he would not intervene until all judicial proceedings, including the appeals process, had ended.

-Following Saturday's verdict, Lynne Yelich, Canada's minister of state for Foreign Affairs and Consular said, "Canada is disappointed with Mohamed Fahmy's conviction today.
+Following Saturday's verdict, Lynne Yelich, Canada's minister of state for Foreign Affairs and Consular, said in a statement, "Canada is disappointed with Mohamed Fahmy's conviction today.
 This decision severely undermines confidence in the rule of law in Egypt."

 The minister's press release went on to say that, "Senior Canadian officials in Canada and in Cairo are pressing Egyptian authorities on Mr. Fahmy's case.
 This includes advocating for the same treatment of Mr. Fahmy as other foreign nationals have received."

 Greste was charged in absentia on Saturday.
 He was deported back to Australia on February 1 of this year, under a presidential decree el-Sisi issued in November that allowed foreign prisoners to be repatriated to their home countries.
 Fahmy, originally a dual citizen of both Canada and Egypt, gave up his Egyptian citizenship to be admissible for repatriation under the same law.
-The day after Greste left Cairo, former minister of Foreign Affairs, John Baird, announced that Fahmy's own repatriation was "imminent."
+The day after Greste left Cairo, then–Minister of Foreign Affairs John Baird announced that Fahmy's own repatriation was "imminent."

 Baird's statement however, would prove empty, as Fahmy's return was continuously pushed back, until eventually it became clear he would remain in Egypt for the entire retrial of the case.